chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 or in-class activities.
 However, all the quizzes and exams are designed so that no calculator will be needed.
-Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.
+Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the in-class quizzes and exams.

+### Daily reading tests

+After reading the textbook, you need to complete a short reading test through the Blackboard system.
+On average, there are two reading tests due each week.
+__No late submission will be accepted__.
+However, a missing reading test may be excused if valid reasons (military assignments, medical issues, family emergency, etc) and _proper documentation_ are provided _in advance_.
+Otherwise, a missing reading test receives a score of zero.
+It is recommended that you finish the reading test at least a few days before the due date.

+Each reading test allows multiple attempts.
+Please see the test descriptions on the Blackboard system for detail.

+### Concept tests

+You will need to complete short online tests on the Blackboard system that are designed to test your overall understanding of the subject.
+All concepts tests are due on the last day of classes, and __no late submission will be accepted__.
+However, it is strongly recommended that you complete them as early as possible.

-### Weekly quizzes
+### Weekly in-class quizzes

-There will be a short quiz _every week_ to test our understanding of the material discussed in the previous meetings.
+There will be a short in-class quiz _every week_ (except the first and the last week of the semester) to test our understanding of the material discussed in the previous meetings.
 __No makeup quiz will be offered__.
 However, a missing quiz may be excused if valid reasons